NoMercy-Entertainment/NoMercyMusicPlayer/README.md

 ﻿# NoMercy MusicPlayer

-**NoMercy MusicPlayer** is a headless HTML5 audio player with a queue system and equalizer. </br>
+**NoMercy AudioPlayer** is a lightweight,  customizable HTML5 audio player built with JavaScript. </br>
+It is designed to support a variety of media formats and streaming protocols with a queue system. </br>
-It is framework-agnostic and can be used with any JavaScript framework.
+It is framework-agnostic and can be used with any JavaScript framework. </br>
+Always feel like fighting player UI choices?
+This player has no UI components, you can build your own!

 ## Features

-- **HTML5 Audio Support**: Compatible with popular media formats (MP3, FLAC, OGG).
+- **HTML5 Audio Support**: Compatible with popular media formats (MP3, FLAC, M4A).
+- **Streaming Support**: Handles streaming with HLS provided by [hls.js](https://github.com/video-dev/hls.js)
 - **Framework Agnostic**: Works with any JavaScript framework.
 - **No Ui**: No UI components, you can build your own.
 - **Event-Driven**: Full event-driven API.
-- **Queue system**: Add songs to a queue and play them in order, or shuffle them.
+- **Queue system**: Add songs to a queue, remove them, play them in order or shuffle them.
-- **Equalizer**: Built-in equalizer.
+- **Equalizer**: Built-in equalizer with presets.
-- **Spectrum Analyzer**: Built-in spectrum analyzer.
+- **Spectrum Analyzer**: Built-in spectrum analyzer provided by [audiomotion.dev](https://github.com/hvianna/audioMotion-analyzer).

 ## Installation
 ```sh